Ace your TExES

 Our TExES test prep solution is the most comprehensive available.
 It is

-meticulously aligned with the exam, covering every competency you'll be tested on, including
+meticulously aligned with the exam, covering every competency you'll be tested on,

 the different question formats.
-You've found the premier resource to prepare with confidence
+You've found the premier resource to prepare with

 and pass.
 Welcome—you're exactly where you need to be to succeed.